uniphil/ones-and-zeros/writeups/2018-07-14-ones-and-zeros/writeup.md

 This was fun!
 Being in pairs especially worked well here.

-One person had an issue that they beleived they by changing whitespace in their code.
+One person had an issue that they believed they by changing whitespace in their code.
 I could get better at my "well it's great that it works, but I'm not sure if that was the real problem" reaction.

 Another very quickly copy/pasted until they had an absolutely massive sequence of bytes that crashed the compiler and generally caused trouble that, unfortunately, we never got working.